reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PnPPowerShell_StartingToContribute.md

 ![Some checks were not successful](../images/PnPPowerShell_StartingToContribute/Somecheckswerenotsuccessful.png)

-Drilling on the failed step by clicking on details may reveal the issue why it failed
+Drilling on the failed step by clicking on details may reveal the issue why it failed.
+In that instance there were no issues with the Pull Request submitted but was due to a new version being released.
+Reach out to any of the PnP PowerShell Maintainers : Gautam Sheth, Veronique Lengelle or Koen Zomers to understand if you may need to amend anything in your codebase to ensure a successful build.

 ![buildfail](../images/PnPPowerShell_StartingToContribute/BuildMayFail.png)